-The members of the Audit and RPT, Board Risk Oversight and Corporate Governance committees were appointed by the Board during its regular meeting on 05 March 2019.
-All committees are chaired by an Independent Director.
+The members of the Audit and RPT, Board Risk Oversight, Strategy and Sustainability and Corporate Governance committees were appointed by the Board during its organizational meeting on 17 March 2022.
+All committees are chaired by an Independent Director except for the Strategy and Sustainability committee.